Assistant Professor of Educational Leadership;

 Phone: (603) 535-2101

-Over the course of her twenty year public school career Dr. Carrier has been passionate about school improvement and the development of school leaders for 21st century schools.
+Over the course of her twenty-year public school career Dr. Carrier has been passionate about school improvement and the development of school leaders for 21st century schools.
 A veteran of the Massachusetts public school system Linda has worked in rural, suburban, and urban settings.
 She has served as a music teacher, middle school team leader, assistant principal, principal, and director of curriculum and instruction.
-She has presented at the NELMS annual conference; and, has worked in school districts to train data teams on the data inquiry model of using data for decision making and improvement planning.
+She has presented at the NELMS annual conference, NASEP National Conference, National Form Forum for Rural Education Conference; and, has worked in school districts to train data teams on the data inquiry model for decision-making and improvement planning.

 Degrees and Education